-I have been a big football fan all my life, my team is Arsenal, although we are currently mid-table in the English Premiership we are 9th in the World in terms of revenue.
+I have been a big football fan all my life, my team is Arsenal.
+Although we are currently mid-table in the English Premiership we are 9th in the World in terms of revenue.
 I am clearly more excited about our league position in the Premiership as football is what we do, like most football fans I have little interest in how much the club makes.
-I don’t think the 80,000 or so who attend the Camp Nau each week are motivated because Barcelona is the second richest club in the World.
+I don’t think the 80,000 or so who attend Camp Nau each week are motivated because Barcelona is the second richest club in the World.

 Instead, they want to know if Messi is playing because if he is playing they have a better chance of winning, and winning makes fans happy!